quixio/quix-streams/README.md

 stream.close()
 ```

-### Reading time-series data
+### Consuming time-series data

-Once we have setup our producer, it's time to see how to read data from a topic.
-Here's an example of how to <b>Read</b> time-series data from a Kafka Topic with Python:
+Once we have setup our producer, it's time to see how to consume data from a topic.
+Here's an example of how to <b>consume</b> time-series data from a Kafka Topic with Python:

 ```python
 import pandas as pd